Director of Oscar-nominated documentary "How to Survive a Plague"; Award-winning Journalist, Best-selling Author

 —Midwest AIDS Training and Education Center

-Filmmaker David France is the director and co-writer of the Oscar-nominated and critically-acclaimed, How to Survive a Plague, the documentary about the early years of the AIDS epidemic.
+Filmmaker David France is the director and co-writer of the Oscar-nominated and critically-acclaimed, How to Survive a Plague, the documentary and subsequent book about the early years of the AIDS epidemic.
 The film earned him The John Schlesinger Award (given to a first-time documentary or narrative feature filmmaker) from the Provincetown International Film Festival and the PBS Independent Lens broadcast won the Peabody Award and was nominated for two Emmys.
 He is also a best-selling author and an award-winning journalist whose work has appeared in national publications, such as New York magazine, Newsweek, The New Yorker, the New York Times Magazine, and GQ.
 He has appeared on The Colbert Report to discuss the scientific basis that homosexuality is genetic.
 France is an ideal keynote speaker for colleges and universities, corporate diversity in the workplace programs, gay and lesbian conferences and events, AIDS conferences, and film and journalism schools.

 How to Survive a Plague premiered as an official selection at Sundance Film Festival and made many year-end Best Films lists: Entertainment Weekly, Esquire, Time, Boston Globe, San Francisco Chronicle, Slate, and the New York Times.
 France was hailed as the best new filmmaker of 2012 by the International Documentary Association, the New York Film Critics Circle, the Boston Film Critics, and Boston Online Film Critics, among others.
 A mini-series with a screenplay by France is in development.
 France’s book on the subject, also called How to Survive a Plague, will be published by Knopf in 2016.
 It is the first major book to examine the historic role of AIDS activists in the drug breakthroughs that made surviving AIDS possible – and how those efforts also powered a civil rights movement that fundamentally changed the place of gay men and lesbians in America and worldwide.